secretGeek/today-i-learned-staging/node/install_node_on_ubuntu_wsl.md

-# install node on windows subsystem for linux / ubuntu
+# Install node on windows subsystem for linux / ubuntu

 The guide referenced in the source section is useful.